 Southern Darwin’s Frog Facts

-- This remarkable wonder of Nature and evolution most frequently goes by the common name of the Southern Darwin’s Frog.
+- This remarkable wonder of Nature and evolution most frequently goes by the intriguing common name of the Southern Darwin’s Frog.
 It also holds that particular moniker for interesting reasons.
-For the moment, though, it has no other widely accepted name.
+For the moment, though, the wonder has no other widely accepted name.

-- Among scientists, however, it’s better known by another title.
-That’s the formal, technical name for the amazing species.
+- Among scientists, however, it’s possibly much better known by another title.
+That’s the purely formal, technical name for the amazing species.
 Like many creatures known to science, though, that’s somewhat hard to pronounce.
 It holds the formal name of Rhinoderma darwinii.

 - It received that tongue-twisting name due to a combination of efforts.
-The highly esteemed English naturalist, Charles Darwin, discovered it in 1841.
-French zoologist, André Marie Constant Duméril and his assistant, Gabriel Bibron named it, though.
+The highly esteemed English naturalist, Charles Darwin, discovered the creature in 1841.
+French zoologist, André Marie Constant Duméril and his assistant, Gabriel Bibron later named the animal, though.

-- Regardless of which term one chooses to use, it’s an intriguing animal.
-It evolved a trait that possibly makes it utterly unique.
+- Regardless of which term one chooses to use, it remains an intriguing animal.
+It evolved a trait that possibly makes it completely unique.
 A genetic cousin shared the trait, but’s believed extinct.
 Males of the species carry the tadpoles within the vocal sac, under their throat!

 - Sadly, though, the population base of the remarkable Southern Darwin’s Frog is now declining rapidly.
 This unfortunate situation also seems to hold true throughout the entirety of its known range.
-The IUCN, therefore, now lists the animal as Endangered.
+The IUCN, therefore, now lists the animal as Endangered on its published Red List.

-- The distinctive fauna faces numerous threats to its continued existence.
-Many of these stem directly from the actions of man.
+- The distinctive fauna now faces numerous threats to its continued existence as a species.
+Many of these dangers stem directly from the actions of man.
 Habitat loss and degradation due to human expansion currently endanger it.
 It also faces the danger of ongoing climate change.

 Related Articles